glycerine/gosimnet/README.md

-to keep this package petite and approachable at first; that does not reflect the true degree of testing that has been done.
+to keep this package petite and approachable at first; that does not reflect the true degree of testing that has been done. rpc25519 has an extensive test suite, and includes a full rsync-like protocol for efficient filesystem sync; gosimnet passes all these tests.

 ---
 Author: Jason E. Aten, Ph.D.